 These injections can be utilised if pain medication fails.
 Corticosteroids help reduce pain and inflammation, but must be administered into the joint itself and not the bursa to improve movement in the shoulder.

 Regular, gentle stretching exercises will improve the shoulder’s mobility.
-Moving and stretching the shoulder is crucial to regain function.
+Moving and stretching the shoulder is crucial to regaining function.

-A SPORTSMED·SA Physiotherapist will provide a number of stretching exercises and techniques to regain movement and flexibility in the shoulder.
+A sportsmed physiotherapist will provide a number of stretching exercises and techniques to regain movement and flexibility in the shoulder.
 Massage and thermotherapy using warm or cold temperature packs may also be applied to improve shoulder mobility.

 A Musculoskeletal radiologist will inject local anaesthetic and cortisone followed by a volume of fluid to distend the shoulder joint capsule.
 This expands the joint enabling greater flexibility and movement.